Figuring your basis for ETFs

-Exchange-traded funds (ETFs) are an investment vehicle which has some features of both individual stocks and mutual funds.
-In order to determine your gain or loss when you sell shares in ETFs, you need to know your basis.
+Exchange-traded funds (ETFs) share features of both individual stocks and mutual funds.
+To determine your gain or loss when you sell shares in ETFs, you need to know your basis.
 This is a tax term that has special meaning.

 General rule